blackarrowsec/wappy/README.md

 ## Adding new technologies

-If you want that wap detects a new technology, you can add your rules to the [technologies.json](https://github.com/AliasIO/wappalyzer/blob/master/src/technologies.json) file and load it with wap.
+If you want that wappy detects a new technology, you can add your rules to the [technologies.json](https://github.com/AliasIO/wappalyzer/blob/master/src/technologies.json) file and load it with wappy.

 Please, consider to do a pull request to
 [Wappalyzer repo](https://github.com/AliasIO/wappalyzer)